rakibul-wdp/DSA-JS/math-for-programming/problems-solving.md

 In comparison, you deposited 15,100 BDT in another bank and received a total of 18,755 BDT after 5 years.

 It appears that your investment yielded a higher return compared to your friend's investment over a longer duration.

+# Question 08

+- Convert the hexadecimal number denoted by A1E7 to an octal number.

+## Hexadecimal to Octal Conversion

+To convert the hexadecimal number A1E7 to octal, follow these steps:

+1. Convert A1E7 to binary:

+   - A1E7 = 10100001110111 in binary

+2. Group the binary digits in sets of three, starting from the right:

+   - 101 000 011 101 11

+3. Convert each group of three binary digits to octal:
+   - 101 (in binary) = 5 (in octal)
+   - 000 (in binary) = 0 (in octal)
+   - 011 (in binary) = 3 (in octal)
+   - 101 (in binary) = 5 (in octal)
+   - 11 (in binary) = 3 (in octal)

+So, the octal representation of the hexadecimal number A1E7 is 50353.